 LIFE-SUSTAINING TREATMENT DECISIONS – leading the process

-This course is for people leading best interests decision-making for patients who don’t have capacity to make decisions for themselves.
+This course will be for people leading best interests decision-making about life-sustaining treatment.
 The course:

-a) outlines law and guidance around decision-making about life-sustaining treatment (in the UK) and review diverse ethical debates
+- outlines law and guidance around decision-making about life-sustaining treatment (in the UK) and reviews diverse ethical debates

-b) takes learners through the practical steps: collate relevant information, run a best interests meeting, address differences of opinion, accommodate conscientious objection, and document decisions.
+- takes learners through the practical steps.
+This will include: collate relevant information (such as checking there isn’t an Advance Decision), run a best interests meeting (who should be there, what’s the process?), address differences of opinion, accommodate conscientious objection, and document decisions.